Inspirateur/TerrainGen/README.md

 # TerrainGen
 A terrain generation learning project on bevy.
 Currently features:
-- Creation of a random island like heightmap
+- Creation of a random island looking heightmap
 - Hydraulic erosion (based on [this paper](https://www.firespark.de/resources/downloads/implementation%20of%20a%20methode%20for%20hydraulic%20erosion.pdf))
 - display in 2d and 3d